 OUR SONGKRAN TIPS

-* This year the Songkran holiday runs from the 13th to 15th April when in Bangkok when it begins with a Songkran parade although in some places in Thailand it runs through to 17th April in Thailand.
-As it falls on a weekend, Thais get an extra two days off.
-However, dates vary in different cities and provinces, so check www.tourismthailand.org for dates.
+* In 2014, the Songkran holiday runs from the 13th to 15th April when in Bangkok when it begins with a Songkran parade although in some places in Thailand it runs through to 17th April.
+Dates vary in different cities and provinces, so check www.tourismthailand.org for details.

 Do wear clothes that you don’t mind getting wet and wear layers so they don’t cling too much.
 Definitely do NOT wear bikinis, girls, and guys, it is not appropriate to go bare-chested.
 This is a religious festival after all.